• Inland Distribution

 • 09:15am - 10:00am (CST) / 30/sep/2024 02:15 pm - 30/sep/2024 03:00 pm

-Inland Academy: Customer Service
+Inland Academy: How to Get the Right Customer Service Rep

 Shippers want their trucking and intermodal partners to provide a reliable service, and what happens on the tracks and highways obviously matters.
 But so does the person who handles the account.
 The customer service representative — often referred to as a CSR or account rep — can make or break the relationship between a carrier and a shipper.
 Strong CSRs can forge a long-term strategic partnership, while poor or ineffective CSRs can lead to losing the shipper to a competitor.
 This Inland Academy module will answer the following questions: